 DutiesThe physical worksite for this position is located in Alexandria, Virginia

-.This position is telework eligible per agency and business unit discretion/policy.This role is the ideal next career step for you if:
+.This position is telework eligible per agency and business unit discretion/policy.Major Duties for this position include:

 RequirementsConditions of Employment

 - Provides complete and accurate advice to the Office of Petitions (OPET) management and the Deputy Commissioner for Patents on the technicalities of the procedures of the Patent Corps as related to petitions practice.

 - Prepares decisions granting, dismissing or denying relief in accordance with the appropriate statutes and regulations.